open-telemetry/oteps/text/0148-sampling-probability.md

 An adjusted count with zero value carries meaningful information, specifically that the item participated in a probabilistic sampling scheme and was not selected.
-A zero value can be be useful to record events when they provide useful information despite their effective count; we can use this to combine multiple sampling schemes in a single stream.
+A zero value can be be useful to record events outside of a sample, when they provide useful information despite their effective count.
+We can use this to record error exemplars, for example, even when they are not selected by the Sampler.

-For example, consider collecting two samples from a stream of spans, the first sample from those spans with attribute `A=1` and the second sample from those spans with attribute `B=2`.
-Any span that has both of these properties is eligible to be selected for both samples, in which case one event could have two non-zero adjusted counts (e.g., `sampling.by_a.adjusted_count` and `sampling.by_b.adjusted_count`).

 ## Proposed Tracing specification

-For the standard OpenTelemetry Span Sampler implementations to support a range of probability sampling schemes, this document recommends the use of a Span attribute named `sampling.sampler_name.adjusted_count` to encode an unbiased adjusted count computed by a Sampler.
+For the standard OpenTelemetry Span Sampler implementations to support a range of probability sampling schemes, this document recommends the use of a Span attribute named `sampling.adjusted_count` to encode an unbiased adjusted count computed by a Sampler reflecting the whole population of spans.

-The value any attribute name prefixed with `sampling.` and suffixed with `.adjusted_count` under this proposal MUST be an unbiased estimate of the total population count represented by the individual event.
+The value the `sampling.adjusted_count` attribuet under this proposal MUST be an unbiased estimate of the total population count represented by the individual event.

 ### Suggested text